yinlongTh/English/Relative_Clause.md

 1. V + ing
 <pre>
 Normal Sentences : We are talking about the person.
-The person runs a business.
+The person runs a business. :factory:
 Relative Clause 1 : We are talking about the person <strong>who runs a business</strong>.
 Relative Clause 2 : We are talking about the person <strong>running a business</strong>.
 </pre>